LOL (Basshunter album): Background

 On 21 November 2005, Basshunter announced that he was working on a new album and had completed ten songs.
 He announced his upcoming single "Welcome to Rainbow" the following month, and it was released on 1 April 2006.
 The single included the hardstyle remix and two bonus tracks: "Evil Beat" and "Boten Anna".
 Basshunter re-recorded "Boten Anna" in March, and posted it on his website for download.
 He signed with Extensive Music in April, and Warner Music Sweden and "Boten Anna" was released on 9 May.

 Basshunter worked on LOL for three and a half weeks.
 The album was recorded at Basshunter Studio and PJ Harmony Studio.
 Basshunter produced most of the songs; three were produced by PJ Harmony.
 Vocals were recorded by Basshunter and Robert Uhlmann at Basshunter Studio and Extensive Studio.
 LOL was mastered by Björn Engelman at the Cutting Room.
 Ali Payami assisted Basshunter on three tracks.
 According to the singer, its songs have elements of hard dance and hard trance and he chose them for his old and new listeners.
 "Strand Tylösand" is inspired by party that Basshunter and its friends had in the summer of 2005.

 Basshunter said that he had more songs and planned to release a continuation of LOL called ROFL or KTHXBYE for free but he couldn't do it due to the record label.
-In 2025 Basshunter revealed that he has no longer project for "Strand Tylösand", so he had to use an artificial intelligence tool to remove the vocals, so he could get a decent instrumental version.
+In 2025, Basshunter revealed that he no longer has the project for "Strand Tylösand", so he had to use an artificial intelligence tool to remove the vocals, so he could get a decent instrumental version.